- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 State minimum car insurance in New Hampshire

-New Hampshire laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability.
+New Hampshire’s car insurance laws require a minimum coverage of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $25,000 in property damage liability.

 The state minimum car insurance cost in New Hampshire is $397 a year.
 However, this basic coverage only offers limited protection.
 New Hampshire drivers can choose to add more coverage, such as comprehensive and collision insurance, raise their liability limits and include personal injury protection or other insurance coverage, for better protection.

-Drivers in New Hampshire must be aware of the minimum insurance coverage requirements to stay compliant.
+Drivers in New Hampshire must purchase the minimum required car insurance to operate their vehicles on the road.

 Liability-only car insurance in New Hampshire

-Liability-only car insurance costs $416 in New Hampshire for coverage limits of 50/100/50, according to CarInsurance.com data.
+According to CarInsurance.com data, liability-only car insurance costs $416 in New Hampshire for limits 50/100/50.

 Full coverage car insurance in New Hampshire